ExtremeFLOW/neko/doc/pages/accelerators.md

   call device_memcpy_cptr(y_d, x_d, s, DEVICE_TO_DEVICE)
 ~~~~~~~~~~~~~~~

+@attention device::device_memcpy_cptr defaults to asynchronous data transfer.
+The optional boolean argument `sync` must be true if synchronous transfers are needed.
 @attention It is the programmers' responsibility to make sure that device arrays are kept in sync with the associated host array.
 Neko does not perform any implicit data movement.

 ### Offload work {#accelerators_offload-work}